bi-danski/LifeTrack/README.md

 Blockchain-ready audit trails,

-Integration with AI and IoT modules for smart, proactive healthcare
+Integration with AI and IoT modules for smart, proactive healthcare.